Going to the tribunal if your deposit was not protected

 Applying to get your deposit back

-If your landlord did not return your unprotected deposit when you moved out, you can apply to the tribunal to get it back.
+If your landlord did not return your unprotected deposit when you moved out, you'll need to make a separate application to get it back.

 Download Form F and the Notes on Completing Form F on the tribunal website.